 - Are the characters relatable enough to make players feel they’ve developed an emotional bond with them?

-- Does the game discuss/debate themes surrounding depression, anxiety, loneliness, hopelessness, whether emotional or material?
+- Does the game discuss/debate themes revolving around depression, anxiety, loneliness, hopelessness, whether emotional or material?

 - Does the game contain at least one scene (preferably the ending) where players are forced to wipe at least one tear from their eyes?